wjakob/nanobind/docs/ndarray.rst

 conversion.
 This, e.g., makes possible to call a function expecting a ``float32`` array with ``float64`` data.
 Implicit conversions create temporary ndarrays containing a copy of the data, which can be undesirable.
-To suppress then, add a :cpp:func:`nb::arg("my_array_arg").noconvert() <arg::noconvert>` or
+To suppress them, add a :cpp:func:`nb::arg("my_array_arg").noconvert() <arg::noconvert>` or
 :cpp:func:`"my_array_arg"_a.noconvert() <arg::noconvert>` or